6G: Coverage

 In June 2021, according to Samsung's white paper, using Sub-THz 6G spectrum, their indoor data rate was successful for 6 Gbit/s at 15 meters distance.
-The following year, in 2022, 12G at 30 meters distance, and 2.3G at 120 meters distance in 2022.
+The following year, Samsung reported 12 Gbit/s at 30 meters distance and 2.3 Gbit/s at 120 meters distance.

-In September 2023, LG successfully tested 6G transmission and reception at 500 meters distance outdoor.
+In September 2023, LG successfully tested 6 Gbit/s transmission and reception at 500 meters distance outdoor.

 Terahertz and millimeter-wave research

 Research into terahertz radiation (300–3,000 GHz) and millimeter-wave frequencies (30–300 GHz) explores their potential for 6G mobile networks.
 These high frequencies can support large data rates but are easily blocked by obstacles.
 Unlike the microwave bands (2–30 GHz) used in 5G and Wi-Fi, and the lower-frequency radio waves used in 1G–4G, their commercial feasibility remains uncertain, as 5G millimeter-wave use is limited by cost.

 Industry initiatives

 In 2020, the Alliance for Telecommunications Industry Solutions (ATIS) launched the Next G Alliance, a group including AT&T, Ericsson, Telus, Verizon, T-Mobile, Microsoft, and Samsung.
 The alliance aims to advance North American 6G research.